Lewis–Clark Valley murders: Lewiston Civic Theater incident

 Kristina Diane Nelson, 21, and her stepsister Jacqueline Ann Miller, 18, disappeared while walking from Nelson's apartment to a grocery store in downtown Lewiston, Idaho on September 12, 1982.
-On the same night, Steven Pearsall, 35, also went missing from the Lewiston Civic Theater.
+On the same night, Steven Pearsall, 35, went missing from the Lewiston Civic Theater.
 He asked his friends to drop him off so he could do some laundry washing and clarinet practice.
 He worked there as a janitor.
 He has not been seen or heard from since.

 Uncharacteristically for Pearsall, he left his clarinet at the theatre.
 He also left an uncashed paycheck at his apartment and his car parked at a friend's house.
 Pearsall was well known to both women and had a "big brother"-like relationship with them.
 They only lived a few blocks away from his apartment, and on their way to the store, they would have passed the theatre and may have even gone inside.
 Nelson had worked as a janitor at the theatre before quitting, and Pearsall took her position.
 Pearsall and Nelson had also both attended Lewis-Clark State College.

 The remains of Nelson and Miller were found March 19, 1984, in a rural area 35 miles from Lewiston near Kendrick, Idaho.
 Investigators were unable to determine a cause of death for Nelson, but determined that Miller had been murdered.
 Pearsall was never located.
 Investigators initially suspected Pearsall may have been involved in the Nelson-Miller abduction and murders, but later stated that all three had probably been in or near the theater at the time they vanished and were likely victims of the same killer.
 Authorities believe it is possible Pearsall was killed after witnessing their murders.